jebax/i2CTechTest/README.md

 - `npm start` to view the development build on port 3000

 The API must be running before the client can fetch any data.

+## To do
+The weekly offer data chart is currently broken due to an issue with `react-vis`: any data over 9'999 will break the y-axis.
+I felt it would be more suitable to leave the chart broken than to rewrite the final two 'exposed' values in weekly.csv.